josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 sees less than $3M.
 Clearly, more clarity is needed on funding.

-Some workshop participants commented on how willingness of sponsors to funde IETF is a useful measure of the IETF's relevance.
+Some workshop participants commented on how willingness of sponsors to fund IETF is a useful measure of the IETF's relevance.
 That is, looking for sponsors is a good way to measure support in the community.
 If sponsorship starts to dry up, it may be a symptom of larger problems, that the IETF is no longer relevant or at least